Understanding CCRCs & The Benefits

 How does a Not-for-Profit CCRC differ from a For-Profit community?

+As a 501 (c) 3 corporation, a not-for-profit CCRC like Buena Vida, re-invests its profits back into the community.
 At Buena Vida, a board of local community leaders has over- sight of the community and ensures that quality services are provided to the residents.
 Substantial savings occur for not-for-profit CCRCs including employee benefits and taxes which allows the community to operate more efficiently.
 Resident donations are also tax deductible.

 A For-Profit community is “profit-driven” and makes decisions based upon generating revenue for owners/investors.
 These decisions may or may not be in the best interest of the residents of the community.